Error messages

 • avoid jargon

-When you have written your forms, check the error messages to ensure they are clear and easy to understand.
-An error message needs to:
+When you have written your forms, check the error messages to ensure they're clear and easy to understand.

 • help the user understand the problem